Raja-Muhammad-Bilal-Arshad/ITSOLERA-OFFENSIVE-SECURITY/TASK 1/README.md

 A lightweight, modular command-line reconnaissance tool built for penetration testing engagements.
-It automates the early information-gathering phase of a pentest — passive recon (WHOIS, DNS, subdomains) and active recon (port scanning, banner grabbing, technology detection) — and outputs a consolidated report in `.txt`, `.html`, and `.json` formats.
+It automates the early information-gathering phase of a pentest, passive recon (WHOIS, DNS, subdomains) and active recon (port scanning, banner grabbing, technology detection), and outputs a consolidated report in `.txt`, `.html`, and `.json` formats.

 Built as part of an internship red-teaming/tooling exercise to practice